-AEMO's methodology for calculating expected unserved USE is explained in detail in the previous section.
+AEMO's methodology for calculating expected USE is explained in detail in the previous section.

-The expected USE is compared against the reliability standard.
+The expected USE is compared in the ESOO against the reliability standard and the interim reliability measure.
 As per NER clause 4A.A.2, a forecast reliability gap exists for a region if the expected USE exceeds the reliability standard.
 In that case, AEMO must submit a reliability instrument request to the Australian Energy Regulator (AER) as per NER clause 4A.C.1.
+As the Energy Security Board intends to consult on a rule change proposal that would deem the reliability standard to be the interim reliability measure for the purposes of the RRO, AEMO will report against both the 0.002% standard and the 0.0006% measure in the 2020 ESOO.22